 Pathfinders in Space was broadcast across the whole ITV network at 5:15pm on Sundays in September 1960 and was been a tremendous success, gaining over 50% of the target audience.
 More episodes were commissioned, and Malcolm Hulke and Eric Paice took the almost unprecedented step of conducting market research, asking children in selected schools in London, Newcastle-upon-Tyne and Northern Ireland for their views on the serial.
 Following the response the writers made a number of changes, removing the least popular characters.
 Professor Wedgwood was less popular than Henderson and so was sidelined in Henderson's favour.
 The role of his two youngest children, Jimmy and Valerie, were combined in a new character, Henderson's 12-year-old science-loving niece Margaret.
 Jean Cary disappeared and was replaced at mission control by Ian Murray and John Field.

 The biggest change was that a villainous character, crackpot fanatic Harcourt Brown, was introduced and given top-billing.
 Brown was played by noted actor George Coulouris, who had worked closely with Orson Welles, including in Citizen Kane (1941) in which he played Walter Parks Thatcher, a character inspired by JP Morgan in an award-winning performance.
-Brown infiltrates and sabotages the MR4 rocket, changing it from its landing on the moon to travelling to Mars, where Brown believes he will meet with intelligent aliens who will be able to give them the fuel and water vitally needed for the crew to return to Earth.
+Brown infiltrates, sabotages and hijacks the MR4 rocket, changing its destination from landing on the moon to travelling to Mars, where Brown believes he will meet with intelligent aliens.
+The rocket does not have enough supplies to return from that distance yet he is convinced the aliens will be able to give them the fuel and water vitally needed for the crew to be able to return to Earth.